Editorial Team

 Lindsay DuPré is a Métis scholar, community organizer, mom and auntie.
 She was born and raised in Ontario on Haudenosaunee, Anishinaabe and Wendat territories with Red River Métis roots in Manitoba.
 Her Métis family names include Pruden, Norquay, Monkman, Morwick, Setter, and Spence.
 Her son Kîsik and partner Dallas are members of Waterhen Lake First Nation and their family currently lives in Saskatoon, Saskatchewan, Treaty 6 territory.
 Lindsay is an Assistant Teaching Professor in the School of Public Health and Social Policy at the University of Victoria and is completing a Doctor of Philosophy in Interdisciplinary Graduate Studies at the University of British Columbia Okanagan.
 Her teaching and research interests include Indigenous health and education, digital and trauma-informed pedagogy, and Indigenous knowledge protection.
 Lindsay is on the Circle of Editors for the Pawaatahmik: Journal of Métis Thinkers and a co-founder of The Mamawi Project.
 She co-edited the text Research and Reconciliation: Unsettling ways of knowing through Indigenous relationships (2019).

-Assistant Professor Dr. Lucy Fowler, University of Manitoba
+Assistant Professor Dr. Lucy Delgado, University of Manitoba